 Francis Parker School seeks an enthusiastic, dedicated and passionate teacher to teach in our Science Department.

 The Middle School, which includes grades 6-8 and enrolls 300+ students, is a lively and dynamic place.
 True to the vision of the school’s namesake, Colonel Francis W. Parker, the Middle School emphasizes the importance of learning through doing.
 A rigorous curriculum guided by passionate and caring faculty nurtures in students a lifelong love of learning.

 The Upper School, which includes grades 9-12 and enrolls 500+ students, is a rigorous and supportive academic environment focused on preparing students for intellectual engagement while in high school and in the years beyond.
 Building on the work of the Lower and Middle Schools, the Upper School emphasizes academic achievement, global citizenship, and strength of character in order to prepare students to make a meaningful difference in the world.

 The preferred candidate will have a depth of content knowledge that equips him or her to teach in the Upper School, while also having the broad teaching repertoire required for a range of both learners and grade levels.
-For 2017-2018, the teaching assignment will most likely include, but may not be limited to, courses in Upper School Chemistry and Physics.
+For 2017-18, the teaching assignment will most likely include, but may not be limited to, courses in Upper School Chemistry.
+Broad ability to teach a variety of science courses in the 6-12 continuum is a plus.
 The exact teaching assignment is based on both the needs of the department and the particular experience and skill set of the new teacher.
 As such, flexibility is a must!

 Daily classroom instruction; including planning and teaching a challenging course of study in a developmentally appropriate manner, with experience in differentiating instruction